Tasmanian’s have been farming salmon and ocean trout in Macquarie Harbour for 38-years

 • Organic inputs from salmon farming.

-The Macquarie Harbour Oxygenation Program, or MHOP, will see an oxygenator positioned on Macquarie Harbour, injecting very high concentrates of DO into depth.
-The oxygen will be released through miniscule nano and micro bubbles meaning the oxygen is retained within the harbour system.
+The Macquarie Harbour Oxygenation Program, or MHOP, is an oxygenator positioned on Macquarie Harbour, injecting very high concentrates of DO into

 Our goal is to trial the technology for 18-months, commencing this 2023/24 summer, with three clear objectives: